realA10001986/Lou-s-Cafe-Jukebox/README.md

 ## Mode 1: Music Player

+The Music Player plays mp3 files located on the SD card.

+> [!NOTE]
-The Music Player plays mp3 files located on the SD card. *The maximum bitrate is 128kpbs.* An excellent utility to re-encode your MP3 files in batches is [Adapter](https://macroplant.com/adapter/audio-converter), available for Mac and Windows.
+> The maximum mp3 bitrate is __128kpbs__.
+An excellent utility to re-encode your MP3 files in batches is [Adapter](https://macroplant.com/adapter/audio-converter), available for Mac and Windows.

 To be recognized, your mp3 files need to be organized in music folders named *musicA* through *musicK* and *music1* through *music10*.
 The default folder number is musicA.
 The folder can be changed using the jog dial 2 as described above.